ckhawks/ckhawks/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a versatile creator primarily focused on design and development.

 Check out my website! [stellaric.pw](stellaric.pw)

+Unfortunately, a lot of my bigger or more fleshed out projects are in private repos as the work was done for outside organizations or projects.
+To employers: I'd be happy to show them off on request!

 ![](https://komarev.com/ghpvc/?username=ckhawks&color=red&style=flat-square&label=Views)